benchristelcom/benchristelcom.github.io/src/conlangs/ogtrta/syntax.md

 ### Parts of speech

-OGTRTA recognizes five parts of speech:
+OGTRTA recognizes six parts of speech:

 - nouns
 - verbs
 - determiners
 - pronouns
 - conjunctions
+- particles

 **Nouns** are straightforward: a noun refers to a person, place, thing, or idea.
 However, **verbs** in OGTRTA are a little bit different from English verbs.
 OGTRTA has no adjectives or prepositions, so verbs fill the role of both.